 We hope you enjoy the video.
 Please subscribe to my Nutmeg Notebook You Tube Channel so you will always see the newest video.

 These muffins are moist without being mushy.
 The oats do break down somewhat when combined with the wet ingredients. and they make you think there is flour present.
 The baking powder helps them rise just a little and improves the texture.
 The spices add a pleasant sweetness.
 They are good warm or cold with a big mug of hot herbal tea.

 These muffins freeze well.
 We take them with us when we travel, go hiking, bike riding, day trips and so on.
 When our daughter was in the hospital recently after giving birth to twins I took some of these muffins to her everyday.
 They are super filling and nutritious.

-This brand of vanilla powder is out of stock right now but I link to another brand down below.
+The brand of vanilla powder shown in the photo is out of stock right now but I link to another brand down below.

 This is the brand of organic rolled oats that we buy at Winco Foods.
 Hubby Tom eats oats for breakfast everyday so between his use and the things I make with oats we go through a lot of oats each month.
 He divides the oats up into gallon size bags in our Food Saver and then freezes the bags for future use.

 It is important to purchase pre-washed quinoa for this recipe so it can be made into a powder to add to the muffin mixture.
 Quinoa is a seed not a grain and is a high quality source of plant protein and fiber.
 I wanted to make the muffins more nutritious for our granddaughter “Sweet Pea” so I include the quinoa powder and ground flax meal.
 She has no idea these muffins are good for her – she just knows they taste good!